The Lakers are keeping Reaves and Russell. The Bucks agreed to keep Lopez in free agency

 The Los Angeles Lakers kept two of their best guards.
-And the Milwaukee Bucks retained their big man, as the early trend in free agency of most players staying put continued Saturday.
+The Milwaukee Bucks retained their big man, as the early trend in free agency of most players staying put continued Saturday.

 Austin Reaves agreed to a four-year deal that could be worth $56 million, and D'Angelo Russell returned to the Lakers as well on a $37 million, two-year deal, people with knowledge of those transactions told The Associated Press.
 The Athletic first reported the agreement with Reaves, and ESPN first reported the agreement with Russell.